nextcloud/documentation/developer_manual/app/controllers.rst

 .. sectionauthor:: Bernhard Posselt <nukeawhale@gmail.com>

-The appframework app provides a simple baseclass for adding controllers: :php:class:`OCA\\AppFramework\\Controller\\Controller`.
+The App Framework provides a simple baseclass for adding controllers: :php:class:`OCA\\AppFramework\\Controller\\Controller`.
 Controllers connect your view (templates) with your database.
 Controllers themselves are connected to one or more routes.
-Controllers go into the :file:`controller` directory.
+Controllers go into the **controller/** directory.

 A controller should be created for each resource.
 Think of it as an URL scheme::